GoogleCloudPlatform/google-cloud-eclipse/.github/ISSUE_TEMPLATE.md

+If the problem occurs when you deploy or after the application ahs been deployed, try deploying from the command line using `gcloud` or Maven.
+If the problem does not go away, then the issue is very likely not with Cloud Tools for Eclipse.

-(please ensure you are running the latest version of CT4E with _Help > Check for Updates_.)
+Please ensure you are running the latest version of CT4E with _Help > Check for Updates_.

 - Cloud Tools for Eclipse version:
 - Google Cloud SDK version: _(run `gcloud version`)_